 By 1993 I had completed my postgraduate studies cum laude and with academic colours.
 But South Africa was now entering a period of terminal decline and endemic violence in the forced maelstrom of political change at the end of the Apartheid era.
 Once the ANC came to power in 1994 we left South Africa (a difficult decision but, given the subsequent collapse of law and order and general anarchy since the ANC came to power, the right one).

-I continue to live in Wales with my growing family.
+I continue to live in rural Wales with my growing family.